 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Construction is listed as unknown for wells 1, 2 and 3 because the amount of casing and whether or not it is grouted is listed as unknown in the assessment recently completed by RK & K. Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-The State has determined that these well are NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+Since all water produced from the well is blended prior to treatment, and is subjected to full treatment prior to distribution, no Ground Water Under the Direct Influence (GWUDI) assessment is required.